darusakov/RusakovLab.github.io/astro.md

 ![]({% link assets/astro.jpg %})

-**ASTRO** is a computational tool to construct a realistic multi-compartmental astrocyte model that can be biophysically interrogated in [NEURON](https://www.neuron.yale.edu/neuron/) computational environment. **ASTRO** enables generating morphological and functional digital astroglia at various scales, also mimicking experiments in 3D tissue that surrounds the modelled astrocyte.
+**ASTRO** is a computational tool to construct a realistic multi-compartmental astrocyte model, on the scale from nanometers to the entire cell moprhology, which can be biophysically interrogated in [NEURON](https://www.neuron.yale.edu/neuron/) computational environment. **ASTRO** also enables mimicking experiments in 3D tissue that surrounds the modelled astrocyte.

-**There are 3 versions of Astro, all of them are free.
-Each version has its own method of installation.**
+#### Installation

+**There are three avaialbe installations of ASTRO**
 1. Basic source code.
 Local and remote computation on your own computer.
 2. Self-installing version.
 Local computation.
 The version is avalibled after registration.
 3. Self-installing version.
 Local and Amazon clouds computations.
 Users ONLY pay